History of Seattle Weather Collective in Timeline

 Seattle Weather Collective

-The Weather Underground organized collectives across the US to challenge the government in solidarity with Third World liberation movements, specifically the Black Power movement and the Vietnamese.
-These collectives aimed to unite the white working class against imperialism through militant demonstrations and minor property damage.
+The Weather Underground was an organization that formed collectives around the U.S. aimed at opposing the state in support of Third World liberation movements.
+These collectives primarily focused on mobilizing the white working class against perceived imperialism through militant demonstrations and minor acts of property damage.

 October 1969: Seattle Collective Organizes for Days of Rage

-In October 1969, the Seattle Weather Collective focused on organizing for the Days of Rage in Chicago, producing pamphlets to raise awareness and encourage participation.
+In October 1969, the Seattle Weather Collective focused on organizing for the Days of Rage in Chicago.
+They produced pamphlets to raise awareness and encourage participation in the event.

-In 1969, during the Ave Riots (August 10–14) in Seattle's University District, women participants bonded and formed "the core of the Seattle Weathermen", in response to the Vietnam War protests and police brutality.
+In 1969, during the Ave Riots in Seattle's University District from August 10–14, women participants bonded and formed "the core of the Seattle Weathermen".
+These riots, part of larger Vietnam War protests, led to the Seattle Weather Collective's formation less than a week later.

-In May 1970, thirty Reserve Officers' Training Corps (ROTC) buildings were targeted in protests, including bombings and arsons, leading to the mobilization of National Guard units on twenty-one campuses across sixteen states.
+In May 1970, Reserve Officers' Training Corps (ROTC) centers, which train college students for the U.S. military, became popular protest sites.
+Thirty ROTC buildings were either burned or bombed, and National Guard units were mobilized on twenty-one campuses across sixteen states in May 1970.